A few of the many projects conducted by our Optimist Clubs:

 Members of the Optimist Club and volunteers work hard at the Tropicana stands earning money to give back to the community.

-On September 14th from 12:00 PM to 4:00 PM we will be holding our 4th Spaghetti Dinner with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
-(Note: 39th and 45th Behind the Church) We are looking forward to beating the amount that we made last year.
-Hope to see you again at this event.
-See the attached listing of the donations we have already received.
-This will be updated as we go.
+On September 14th from 12:00 PM to 4:00 PM we held our 4th Spaghetti Dinner fundraiser with Raffles, Silent Auction and 50/50 at 4515 38th Avenue No, St Petersburg, FL.
+We were looking forward to beating the amount that we made last year.
+We beat the last year's amount by $282.00.
+We had a bigger turnout which really made a difference.
+The donations we received were amazing and those that participated in buying tickets were really excited with the chances to win them!!!

 Mason Dixon Christmas Wish Fund